davidginono/daladala-e-payment/README.md

 Then the stops are displayed and the passenger choses where they will stop. as soon as they choose they are taken to the payment page then the data, amount is sent as a parameter in the url to the backend, and both accountId and phone number are retrieved from the database and then altogether sent to the api.
 The Proxy server handles the request. @Service/AyncOrderService

+# How to run
+Backend:i) make sure you have the java jdk installed
+       ii) open vscode and then run the @E_payment1Application.java iii) mysql server running :3306 (advise to use xampp ) iv) In the @Config folder update the Cors registry on the allowedOrigins to match the Ip of your computer and running port of front-end(React).
+Frontend: i) npm install
+           The .env file will have the ip or path to the backend server and which port it runs on. ii) npm run dev
+Proxy: just run the javascript server.